-By Anna Scardulla
+By Annie Scardulla

 Does a parent’s duty to financially support his or her children outweigh a parent’s duty to provide his or her children with an education?
 This is a question some believe the Louisiana Supreme Court answered in the negative in its recent opinion, Rhymes v.
 Rhymes.1 Reversing both the district and appellate level courts, the Louisiana Supreme Court held that homeschooling is a potentially relevant legal factor when awarding final spousal support under Louisiana Civil Code articles 111 and 112.2